-With lockdowns imposed across the globe forcing people to stay local, Covid-19 has put a magnifying glass over local infrastructure – in many cases exposing gaps and inequality.
-The result of this closer look has been renewed enthusiasm for the concept of 20-minute neighbourhoods (or 15-minute cities), local strategies centred on the principle that residents would have access to the services they need, such as workplaces, schools, shops, healthcare and leisure facilities, within a 20-minute walk from their home.
-In this bundle, we dive into the urban planning ideal to provide a local government perspective.
+During the Covid-19 pandemic, the lockdowns imposed across the globe put a magnifying glass over local infrastructure – in many cases exposing gaps and inequality.
+The result has been renewed enthusiasm for 20-minute cities, which prioritise local access to services, as people were forced to stay local.
+The concept of 20-minute neighbourhoods (or 15-minute cities) is underpinned by local strategies centred on the principle that residents would have access to the services they need, such as workplaces, schools, shops, healthcare and leisure facilities, within a 20-minute walk from their home.

 International lessons from Melbourne’s 20-Minute Neighbourhoods